 - Select File: Save Window As... to save active window.
-File extensions OGW(U), OGG(U), OGM(U) are for Origin Workbook, Graph and Matrix windows, respectively. - Right-click any window title bar and choose Save as... context menu.
+File extensions OGW(U), OGG(U), OGM(U) are for Origin Workbook, Graph and Matrix windows, respectively. - Right-click the window title bar and choose Save as... from the context menu.

-Note: To save an Excel window as an external Excel file, right-click the Excel window title in Origin and choose Save Workbook as... context menu.
+Note: To save an Excel window as an external Excel file, right-click the Excel window title in Origin and choose Save Workbook as... from the context menu.